|Boom town Borger

-Dear TE, Our family was from Borger, Texas, and my dad's brother, Sydney Wilson Bennett,
+Dear TE, Our family was from Borger, Texas, and my dad's brother,

-spent many, many a happy time there in the early years of our
+We spent many, many a happy time there in the early years of our

 having been leveled. - Jim Pixley, Corona, California, May 24, 2007

-daughter-in-law in Houston found your website (she is a teacher
+My daughter-in-law in Houston found your website (she is a teacher

 I knew everyone in town.
 I did an article on Dixon Creek for the

 I am 83 years of age now, and that seems so long ago, but I found

 your site nostalgic, and brought back many memories. - Elnora Engle

 RIVERVIEW POWER PLANT TX